wpilibsuite/frc-docs/source/docs/software/vscode-overview/creating-robot-program.rst

 Once opened we will see the project hierarchy on the left.
 Double clicking on the file will open that file in the editor.

 .. image:: images/creating-robot-program/opened-robot-project.png
+   :alt: Opening a file in the VS Code editor.

 C++ Configurations (C++ Only)
 -----------------------------

 For C++ projects, there is one more step to set up IntelliSense.
 Whenever we open a project, we should get a pop-up in the bottom right corner asking to refresh C++ configurations.
-Click :guilabel:`Yes` to set up IntelliSense.
+Click "Yes" to set up IntelliSense.

 .. image:: images/creating-robot-program/cpp-configurations.png
+   :alt: Choosing "Yes" when asked to refresh C++ configurations.